 Fine Arts.
 Awarded to students who have shown outstanding ability in the areas of the performing arts (drama/music).
-Drama recipients must enroll in DRAM 1120.
+Drama recipients must enroll in DRAM 1120, DRAM 1121 or DRAM 2120, or DRAM 2121 Theater Practicum.
 Music recipients must enroll in MUEN 1151 or MUEN 1152, Chamber Vocal Ensemble.

 Athletic/Team.
-Awarded on a competitive basis to students who participate in men's baseball, rodeo, women's volleyball, women's fast pitch-softball, or horse judging team.
+Awarded on a competitive basis to students who participate in the following sports: men's baseball, rodeo, women's volleyball, women's fast pitch-softball, horse judging team, or athletic training program.
 Each applicant will be evaluated on ability, academic achievement, and character.

-Athletic Training.
-Awarded on a competitive basis to students majoring in Athletic Training.
 VC Sheppard Learning Center Scholarship for Dependants.
 Awarded for academic achievement, character, and financial need.

 VC Continuing Education Scholarships.
 Contact CE Department for availability and criteria.
 Deadline for Application.
 The deadline for applying for scholarships is April 1.
-Scholarship applications are available at the Financial Aid Office and on the Vernon College Website, www.vernoncollege.edu.
+Scholarship applications are available on the Vernon College Website, www.vernoncollege.edu.